Human Immunodeficiency Virus (HIV)

 Acquired Immunodeficiency syndrome (AIDS)

 AIDS is the stage of infection that occurs when your immune system is badly damaged and you become vulnerable to opportunistic infections.
 When the number of your CD4 cells falls below 200 cells per cubic millimeter of blood (200 cells/mm3), you are considered to have progressed to AIDS.
-(Normal CD4 counts are between 500 and 1,600 cells/mm3.)
+(The CD4 count of an uninfected adult/adolescent who is generally in good health ranges from 500 cells/mm3 to 1,600 cells/mm3.)
 You can also be diagnosed with AIDS if you develop one or more opportunistic infections, regardless of your CD4 count.

 Without treatment, people who are diagnosed with AIDS typically survive about 3 years.
 Once someone has a dangerous opportunistic illness, life expectancy without treatment falls to about 1 year.
 People with AIDS need medical treatment to prevent death.

 Scientists identified a type of chimpanzee in Central Africa as the source of HIV infection in humans.
 They believe that the chimpanzee version of the immunodeficiency virus (called simian immunodeficiency virus, or SIV) most likely was transmitted to humans and mutated into HIV when humans hunted these chimpanzees for meat and came into contact with their infected blood.
 Studies show that HIV may have jumped from apes to humans as far back as the late 1800s.
 Over decades, the virus slowly spread across Africa and later into other parts of the world.
 We know that the virus has existed in the United States since at least the mid- to late 1970s.